Academics, Application and Selection

 How will I get from the airport to my homestay?
 Homestay families will pick up students from the airport.

 What are the details of the homestays?
 The host families generally live in apartments or houses in Belgrano or neighborhoods nearby, such as Barrio Norte and Palermo.
 Families will provide breakfast and dinner everyday of the week.
 Each student is provided with a room of his or her own with WIFI access.

 No need to purchase health insurance.
 All University members on University sponsored trips are automatically enrolled in the International SOS coverage.
 Please visit the International SOS website for more information.

 What additional costs will there be?
 You will need to pay for your roundtrip transportation to/from Argentina, approximately $900-1,300 (cost may vary depending on place of departure to Argentina.)
 You may have to pay fees to obtain or renew your passport or visa.
 These fees vary.
-Lodging and two meals per day (breakfast and dinner) are provided.
-Weekend dinners are not included.
+Lodging and two meals per day (breakfast and dinner) are provided seven days a week.
 You should have approximately $950 for meals on your own, refreshments, local public transportation, toiletries and other incidentals.
 Please note that this estimate does not include additional expenses for students who may want to do independent travel on weekends and/or outside of the program.